-The following appraisal types and rules apply to all assignments for planningand, engineeringwork and construction administration work:
+The following appraisal types and rules apply to all assignments for planning and engineering, as well as Engineering Materials Testing and Small Value assignment work:

-• Interim Appraisal is issued for an assignment of duration between two (2) and two and a half (2.5) years.
-An Interim Appraisal is issued about half way into the assignment.

--An interim appraisal may also be issued where the majority of work has been completed however the final completion has been deferred.
-Such Interim Appraisal will be followed by a Final Appraisal at a later date upon final completion.

-• Annual Appraisal is issued once a year for an assignment of duration greater than two and a half years.
+- Interim Appraisal is issued for an assignment of duration between two (2) and two and a half (2.5) years.
+An Interim Appraisal is issued about <a href="half-way-ha - An interim appraisal may also be issued where the majority of work has been completed however the final completion has been deferred.
+Such Interim Appraisal will be followed by a Final Appraisal at a later date upon final completion. - Annual Appraisal is issued once a year for an assignment of duration greater than two and a half years.
 Typically, an Annual Appraisal is completed around the anniversary date of the agreement signing.

-Final Appraisal is issued within sixty (60) calendar days following the Assignment Completion\ of a CA assignmentconstruction administration assignment; or within sixty (60) calendar days following the Substantial Completion\\ of a planning, engineering assignment.
+• Final Appraisal is issued within sixty (60) calendar days following the Assignment Completion of a CA assignment; or within sixty (60) calendar days following the Substantial Completion of a planning, engineering assignment.

-For an assignment (planning and, engineering, construction administration) of duration of less than two (2) years, only a Final Appraisal will be issued.
+For an assignment (planning and engineering) of duration of less than two (2) years, only a Final Appraisal will be issued.
 Subject to the findings of any follow-up review or audit of the deliverables, a revised Final Appraisal may be issued to replace a previously issued Final Appraisal.
 A reissued appraisal is subject to the ministry's review and approval process.